Zubee-max/new-era-calc/calc3.md

 done

 #Ready to be committed
-#Calculator is readdy to be committed
+#Added SSH jey to github repo